MichaelCurrin/dev-cheatsheets/cheatsheets/shell/dotenv-file.md

 ## Top tips

+- The contents of the file are not encrypted, so it should be kept private and not shared with others.
-1. Never commit `.env` files with secrets in them to version control.
+- Never commit `.env` files to version control.
+Or only if there are no sensitive secrets in them.
-1. Use `.env.template` to share template of required variables.
+- Use `.env.template` to share template of required variables.
-1. Load `.env` files as early as possible in your application.
+- Load `.env` files as early as possible in your application.
-1. Validate required environment variables on startup.
+- Validate required environment variables on startup.
-1. You can use different `.env` files for different environments (e.g. `.env.development`, `.env.production`).
+- You can use different `.env` files for different environments (e.g. `.env.development`, `.env.production`).
 Though you could set those variables instead as environment variables in your build pipeline such that as dotenv file is not needed in a deploymed environment.

 ## Syntax

+- It must be a valid shell script (usually Bash).
 - No spaces around `=` sign: `API_KEY=abcdef123456`
 - Use quotes for values with spaces: `MESSAGE="Hello World"`
 - Multi-line values: